 – Watery Eyes

 Since dust mites formulate within dust, keeping your home or office free of dust is the most important preventative measure anyone can take when trying to avoid dust mites.
 Additionally, since dust mites are attracted to bed rooms, make sure you’re frequently changing your bed sheets and bedding, as well as thoroughly cleaning your carpets and furniture.

 Finally, one way to prevent dust from collecting in the first place is by implementing one of our air purifiers for summer allergies.
-Depending on the unit and coverage area, our air purifiers capture 98% to 99.97% of airborne dust, before it can settle and dust mites start collecting in your living space.
+Our Mod air purifiers capture up to 99.4% of airborne dust, before it can settle and dust mites start collecting in your living space.